gnosischain/prysm-launch/README.md

 This document describes how to run Prysm beacon node + Prysm validator for the Stake Beacon Chain.

+See a similar repo with Lighthoust node setup - https://github.com/canarynetwork/sbc-lighthouse

 ## Assumptions
 * This document assumes that you already have an xDai node available for your use (or public JSON RPC endpoint)
 * You have already generated your validator accounts using the fork of the official deposit-cli - https://github.com/canarynetwork/eth2.0-deposit-cli.
 You will need validator keystores and passwords for them to run the validator client.